akgnah/fanfou-py/README.rst

 If you want to use style 2, you must **fanfou.bound(client)** before use.
 They have the same effect, just two different styles.

 Just put all you want to request args to a dict (above is body), and then access a API.
 If you want to upload a photo, please see **pack_image**.

-You can see the all API details `Fanfou API Apicategory <https://github.com/FanfouAPI/FanFouAPIDoc/wiki/Apicategory>`_.
+More API details on `Fanfou API Apicategory <https://github.com/FanfouAPI/FanFouAPIDoc/wiki/Apicategory>`_.

 **What's new in 0.1.7**